 Ensure the safety of patients during consultations, surgical interventions and in the postoperative environment.

-Ensure the maintenance of an accurate and adequate supply of medications and supplies.
+Assist the Medical Director in ensuring the maintenance of an accurate and adequate supply of medications and supplies.

 Medical degree (MD or DO) from a qualified, recognized medical institution.